dus4nstojanovic/create-files-from-template-cli/README.md

 ### Example

-1. Add a `component.tsx` file to you templates folder:
+1. Add a `component.styles.tsx` file to you templates folder:

 ```
 ├── .cfft.templates